 Should you wait for the Samsung Galaxy S26?

-Now that Qualcomm has unveiled its latest chip, it's already beginning to arrive in phones in other parts of the world.
-However, as is the case every year, this is the start of a countdown of sorts until Samsung unveils its next lineup of flagship phones.
+Ever since Qualcomm unveiled its latest chip in late 2025, this started the countdown of sorts until Samsung reveals the next lineup of flagship phones.
 As we've seen since Samsung started matching the "S" number to the year, 2026 will be no different, as the Samsung Galaxy S26 will be here before you know it.

-But with the 2025 holiday season upon us, you might be thinking that now's the perfect time to upgrade to one of the best Android phones.
+But, like many, you might be thinking that when's the perfect time to upgrade to one of the best Android phones?
 For some, you can probably proceed without thinking twice, but if you have your eyes set on the Galaxy S25, you might be wondering if you should wait for the Galaxy S26.

 What are we expecting from the Galaxy S26?